Biff McGuire

-William "Biff" McGuire (October 25, 1926 – March 9, 2021) was an American actor, best known as Inspector Kramer in Nero Wolfe (1979).
+William Joseph McGuire Jr.; (October 25, 1926 – March 9, 2021), known as Biff McGuire, was an American actor, best known as Inspector Kramer in Nero Wolfe (1979).

 Early years

 McGuire attended Hamden High School and the University of Massachusetts, where he studied agricultural engineering.

+He acquired his nickname from playing football.

-He left the university to join the U.S. Army.
+McGuire left the university to join the U.S. Army.
 While stationed in England, he studied at Shrivenham University; while there he painted sets for and acted in a local theater's production.
 That experience led to a role in a play in London.

 Career

-In a career that has spanned 50 years, McGuire collected a number of theatrical credits.
+In a career that spanned 50 years, McGuire collected a number of theatrical credits.
 He debuted on Broadway in Bright Boy (1944).

 On October 9, 1955, McGuire starred in the episode "Number Seven, Hangman's Row" of the CBS anthology series, Appointment with Adventure.
 He also starred in the Alfred Hitchcock Presents episodes "The Gentleman From America" (1956), "The Hidden Thing" (1956), "Crackpot" (1957), and "Don't Interrupt" (1958, as Larry Templeton).
 He appeared in such television series as The Secret Storm and All My Children.

-McGuire was a regular on Herb Shriner Time (1951–1952) on ABC and portrayed Dr. Michael Malloy in the NBC drama Gibbsville (1976).
+He was a regular on Herb Shriner Time (1951–1952) on ABC and portrayed Dr. Michael Malloy in the NBC drama Gibbsville (1976).

-Personal life
+Personal life and death

-McGuire was married to the English actress Jeannie Carson, who had starred in the CBS situation comedy Hey, Jeannie!
+McGuire married English actress and singer Jeannie Carson in 1960.
+She starred in the CBS situation comedy Hey, Jeannie!
 (1956–1957).
 Carson co-starred with McGuire in Finian's Rainbow.

-He died on March 9, 2021, at the age of 94.
+Biff McGuire died on March 9, 2021, at the age of 94.

 Recognition

-He was nominated for two Tony Awards during his career:
+McGuire was nominated for two Tony Awards: